department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/discovery-summary.md

 ### The existing "blue sky" prototype gets a lot of things right.

-[Most participants in our study responded positively to the authenticated experience blue sky prototype created in 2018](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md#a-design-like-the-blue-sky-prototype-would-be-useful-to-veterans) and were excited by the possibility that their logged-in homepage could look like that.
+[Most participants in our study responded positively to the authenticated experience blue sky prototype created in 2018](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md#a-design-like-the-blue-sky-prototype-would-be-useful-to-veterans) and were excited by the possibility that their logged-in homepages could look like that.
 Participants found the content, sidebar navigation, recommendations, and local information to be helpful, usable, and scannable.

 > "Do mine like this...somebody got in my head, this is perfect."